Pre-Processors in C Language – Explained with Examples

 🔹 What is a Pre-Processor?

 A pre-processor is a program that processes the source code before compilation.
-In simple words, it handles all lines beginning with #
+In simple words, it handles all lines beginning with # symbol, such as #include, #define, etc. These commands are known as pre-processor directives.

 🔹 Types of Pre-Processor Directives